-In a medium to heavily loaded OBS network, padding will not be likely to occur and the impact on throughput will be negligible in practice.
-However, a light load scenario will potentially produce many bursts with a number of packets below the minimum burst size and padding will be necessary.
-Even in highly loaded networks load fluctuations do happen, for instance during weekends, and light-load epochs will be observed1.
-For our analysis, the light-load assumption will imply that the lightpath bandwidth is very large in comparison to the incoming traffic average.
+In a medium to heavily loaded OBS network, padding is not likely to occur and the impact on throughput will be negligible in practice.
+However, a light-load scenario will potentially produce many bursts with a number of packets below the minimum burst size, and padding will be necessary.
+Even in highly loaded networks, load fluctuations do happen, for instance, during weekends, and light-load epochs will be observed.
+For our analysis, the light-load assumption will imply that the lightpath bandwidth is very large compared to the incoming traffic average.
 When the timer expires, all packets awaiting transmission in the burst assembly queue are transmitted.